sebh/QuakeIIDXXII/README.md

 6. Open *dx_shader.cpp* and update the full path to the shader file. (this really needs to be fixed)
 7. Hit F5

 The dx12 implementation is far from perfect and lots could be done, (especially around data upload to GPU and batching).
+But it works and allowed me to check my [Dx12 basic thin abstraction layer](https://github.com/sebh/Dx12Base).

+Only the win32 platform compiles and run correctly for now.
+So dx12 is limited to 4GB of GPU video memory and no ray tracing is available.

+Seb